NHC Foods Announces Rs. 47.42 Crore Rights Issue; Declares Robust Q2 Results - www.lokmattimes.com

 NHC Foods Announces Rs.
 47.42 Crore Rights Issue; Declares Robust Q2 Results

-Mumbai (Maharashtra) [India], November 25: Mumbai-based NHC Foods Limited, a leading exporter of agricultural commodities and spices, announced its ...
+PNN Mumbai (Maharashtra) [India], November 26: Mumbai-based NHC Foods Limited, a leading exporter of agricultural commodities and spices, announced ...

 NHC Foods has fixed November 26, 2024, as the record date for the Rights Issue.
 The company will issue 47,42,00,000 shares at Re.
 1 per share to eligible shareholders under the Rights Issue.
 In comparison, the closing price of NHC Foods' shares was Rs.
 6.89 on November 22.